 In parts of the city, the dedicated bike path merges with the city traffic, so if you want to bike in Stockholm, we strongly advice that you wear a helmet.
-Accidents involving cars and bikes are not uncommon.
+Accidents involving cars and bikes, and bikes and pedestrians, are unfortunately not uncommon.